GeographicCone/OmenHwCtl/README.md

 For reference, with a 3070Ti, the default TGP is 105W, goes up to 115W when set to highest, and drops down to 80W when set to lowest (or after hibernation, if not set manually, due to the aforementioned bug).
 The default PL1 is 45W, and PL4 is 215W.

-Please feel free to report compatibility with other devices in the relevant issue.
+The script reproduces the entire scope of WMI calls made by the Omen Gaming Hub.
+Not all operations will work with all hardware.
+Please report compatibility [in the relevant issue](https://github.com/GeographicCone/OmenHwCtl/issues/1).

 ## More to Know